dfeng/notes/neural-representations.md

 1. I don't know how important this point is, but the data is dense in the input space.
 This is clearly very different from image classification, where the data distribution of natural images is oftentimes considered as a low-dimensional manifold of the full input space.
 2. This gets us back to [[classification-vs-regression]], and why perhaps neural networks are not the best when it comes to regression tasks.

+### Noise-less

+The second interesting feature of this problem is that we are effectively dealing with a problem that has no noise – a case of [[transductive-learning]] if there ever was one.
+That is, there is no desire or need for "generalising", as the data distribution is the population, and there is no chance for "dataset drift".
+You wish to interpolate

 ## Ideas